tianyic/only_train_once_personal_footprint/README.md

 ## Installation

-OTO library can be either install via pip or clone this repository.
+OTO library can be either installed via pip or clone this repository.

 ```bash
 pip install only_train_once